JeanLucPons/VanitySearch/README.md

 -gencode=arch=compute_20,code=sm_20
 ```

-VanitySearch need to be compiled with a recent gcc.
+VanitySearch need to be compiled and linked with a recent gcc.
 The current release has been compiled with gcc 7.3.0.\
 Go to the VanitySearch directory.

 ```